zammad/zammad-admin-documentation/system/integrations/cti/includes/introduction.include.rst

 Please note the following limitations to reduce confusion later on:

-   * CTI integrations provide caller log functions only
+   * CTI integrations provide caller log functions only.
    * This integration does not provide any VoIP functionalities;
      you can't make phone calls from within Zammad.
    * If your browser supports ``tel``-URLs, you can click on phone numbers for automatic dialing.
-This requires additional software / configuration on your agents computers.
+This requires additional software / configuration on your agent's computers.